bl-sdk/bl-sdk.github.io/willow2-mod-db/faq/index.md

 future, always drag the folder directly out of the zip file.

 ## Why do some SDK mods disable when I restart the game, when others stay enabled?
-In legacy mods, the mod author had to explictly turn on auto-enabling.
+In legacy mods, the mod author had to explicitly turn on auto-enabling.
 It may simply never have been updated to turn it on.

 In modern mods, auto-enabling is on by default, so if a mod doesn't auto-enable, the author must